 Donations of personal and professional papers are governed by a Deed of Gift.
 While we provide a standard form, donors may negotiate specific conditions with the Institute's archivist.
 Donors may also specify whether or not they wish to retain copyright and appoint a literary executor.

-Please contact Marcia Tucker or Erica Mosner if you have questions about the Archives or would like to discuss your plans for your papers.
+Please contact Trish Goodall or Erica Mosner if you have questions about the Archives or would like to discuss your plans for your papers.
 Inquiries from Faculty at all stages of their careers are welcome.